xujuren/SocialMediaCat/app/Documents/Report_Cathy.md

 * not to expose data storage details on the interface.
 * more flexible composition of objects.
 * Clearer overall structure of codes.

+#### 4) Singleton pattern
+* We used the singleton pattern to ensure that all actions by the current user are performed by the same user object.
+* Business logic dictates that each application process should allow only one user to log in, so we set up singletons to ensure that multiple users do not appear in the same process.
+In code logic, the singleton ensures that all operations have access to "user" resources.
+* that is, all user operations are performed by the current user.

 ## Implemented Features